-Before starting the engine, candidates should check that the handbrake is secured, the gearshift is in the neutral position and the mirrors are adjusted.
-Adjust the seat and put on the seat belt (only applicable to those vehicles manufactured after 1.1.1989 and registered on or after 1.1.1990).
-Before moving off, check against the readings on the panel, check that there is sufficient air pressure in the storage tanks (only applicable to vehicles fitted with air-brake system).
-Check against the surrounding traffic conditions, give appropriate signal and move off under safe condition.
+Before starting the engine, candidates should check that the handbrake is secured, the gearshift is in the neutral or parking position and the mirrors are adjusted.
+Adjust the seat and put on the seat belt (only applicable to vehicles manufactured after 1.1.1989 and registered on or after 1.1.1990).
+Before moving off, candidates should check against the readings on the panel, check that there is sufficient air pressure in the storage tanks (only applicable to vehicles fitted with air-brake system).
+Candidates should also check against the surrounding traffic conditions, give appropriate signal and move off under safe conditions.